dhoulder/lizard-evolution/README-NCI.md

 To compile and link:
 ```
 cd src

-# If you've previously built with a different compiler, use:
+# If you've previously built with a different compiler (e.g. gcc vs
+# intel-cc), first do:
 #   rm CMakeCache.txt
 # first
 cmake .